Blake Taylor

 If you’ll only pay a fee following a successful transaction, your goal — selling your business — aligns more closely with that of the business broker or M&A firm — getting paid when the business is sold.
 This drives more motivation to sell your business.

-Business brokerage firms typically handle deals less than $3 million, and most don’t charge upfront fees.
+Many Business brokerage firms typically handle deals less than $3 million, and most don’t charge upfront fees.
 M&A firms often handle transactions of $5 million to $500 million or more.
-Firms that handle deals of $700,000 to $250 million or more are in the middle range, which involves both business brokerage firms and M&A firms.
+Firms that handle deals of $700,000 to $100 million or more are in the middle range, which involves both business brokerage firms and M&A firms.
 M&A firms typically charge upfront fees, and business brokerage firms usually do not.

 Both firms will speak with the owner and learn more about your business, gathering details about your employees, customers, finances, and unique benefits and challenges.
 Then, they will recommend a potential selling price.